MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 ==================

-:meth:`~MDAnalysis.Universe.select_atoms` sorts the atoms in the :class:`~MDAnalysis.core.AtomGroup.AtomGroup` by atom index before returning them (this is to eliminate possible duplicates in the selection).
+:meth:`~MDAnalysis.Universe.select_atoms` sorts the atoms in the :class:`~MDAnalysis.core.groups.AtomGroup` by atom index before returning them (this is to eliminate possible duplicates in the selection).
 If the ordering of atoms is crucial (for instance when describing angles or dihedrals) or if duplicate atoms are required then one has to concatenate multiple AtomGroups, which does